jamesbuckett/ckad-questions/03-ckad-networking-storage.md

 ## Sample CKAD Networking and Storage Questions and Answers

 #### 04-01.
-Create a namespac called `storage-namespace`.
+Create a namespace called `storage-namespace`.
 Create a Persistent Volume called `my-pv` with 5Gi storage using hostPath /mnt/my-host.
 Create a Persistent Volume Claim called `my-pvc` with 2Gi storage.
 Create a pod called `storage-pod` using the nginx image.
 Mount the Persistent Volume Claim onto `/my-mount` in `storage-pod`.

 kubernetes.io: [Create a PersistentVolume](Create a PersistentVolume)